HomeDev GuideRecipesAPI Reference

 Dev Guide

-Filter Optimizely Graph results using C# SDK
+Filter Optimizely Graph results with the C# SDK

 Filter Optimizely Graph results by string, numeric, boolean, or date values using the C# SDK.

 Use .Where() to narrow results by field values.
-The SDK translates standard C# comparison operators directly into Optimizely Graph filter expressions.
+The SDK translates standard C# comparison operators into Optimizely Graph filter expressions.

 Filter by string equality